 Lenders spend billions of dollars in research and marketing to figure out the best way to separate you from your money.
 They’re throwing everything they can at us in an attempt to suck our money right out of our pockets.

 Are you fighting back?
 Are you even prepared to fight?
 Many people are handing their money over faster than they can earn it!
-To be successful we need to be equipped with the whole armor of personal finance.
+To be successful, we need to be equipped with the whole armor of personal finance.
 Even when we intentionally go into debt for what we deem to be necessary expenses (mortgage loans, student loans, etc.), we need to know exactly how much it will cost us in the long run… and whether the cost will be worth the impact.

 Do you really need hundreds of channels?

-Sure, TV can be useful, but let’s be brutally honest with ourselves… TV is an enormous waste of time.
+Sure, TV can be useful, but let’s be brutally honest with ourselves: TV is an enormous waste of time.
 Does knowing who won “The Biggest Loser” or “The Amazing Race” help you achieve anything or better yourself in any way?
-No.
+No, absolutely not.

 I’m not saying that these things aren’t entertaining, or that you don’t deserve to relax with some mindless television (or a sports game) every once in a while.
 I’m simply challenging you to spend your time — and money — doing things that are more productive.
 Things that can improve your situation.
 Things that will make you a better person.
 Do you really need to pay $100+ every month (or over $1,200 a year) for TV service?
 Is it worth that to you?